hggq/paozhu/README.md

 5. The framework comes with websocket push, which supports regular push to websocket client
 6. Support synchronization of httpclient get post
 7. The framework comes with an ORM.
 It uses the link pool method and currently supports MySQL
-8. Framework's own thread pool
+8. Framework has two thread pool,framework thread pool,user program runing thread pool
 9. The framework uses asio Coroutines
 10. The framework features that I/O uses the coroutine pool to run and thread pool to run
 11. The framework supports regular files gzip